-Supervision will be centred around the team's capacity to find and resolve complex problems and decisions using the tools developed through the Master's program.
+Supervision will be centred around the individuals capacity to find and resolve complex problems and decisions using the tools developed through the Master's program.
 There will be a strong emphasis on collaborative process and the effective communication of higher order thinking to facilitate judicious and ethical practice.

 - Students are able to (1) apply theoretical understanding of processes of conceptualisation and documentation to design a large scale complex [multi – storey] building using BIM models; (2) apply technical and analytical skills to produce a legible and accessible BIM model of high quality; and (3) competently coordinate collaborative process and articulate complex ideas in a concise manner to users within BIM environment.

 - Indicative assessments in this unit are as follows: digital folio.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.